se-panfilov/anarchy-engine/apps/showcases/README.md

 # Anarchy engine

-A framework around three.js for game development.
+Showcases for the Anarchy engine.

 ## License